TechnologyMasters/techmasters.chat/README.md

 The official website for the #TechMasters Slack Group [techmasters.chat](https://techmasters.chat)

-The site is published using [Jekyll](https://jekyllrb.com), a Ruby Gem that creates static pages that can be hosted anywhere.
+The site is published using [Jekyll](https://jekyllrb.com), a Ruby Gem that creates static pages.
+This are hosted on [GitHub Pages](https://pages.github.com/).

 ## Installation